 In 2011, the Massachusetts legislature passed the Alimony Reform Act (“Reform Act”) which went into effect on March 1, 2012.
 The Reform Act states that a person paying alimony, who reaches retirement age, can either reduce or terminate their alimony obligation.
 This is known as the retirement provision of the Reform Act.
 As a result, many people paying alimony, who have reached retirement age, have tried to reduce or terminate their alimony obligations by filing petitions in the Probate and Family Court.
 Recently, the Massachusetts Supreme Judicial Court ruled on the applicability of the retirement provision of the Reform Act in three separate opinions, Chin v.
 Merriot, SJC-11715 slip op.
 (January 30, 2015); Doktor v.
 Doktor, SJC – 11727 slip op.
 (January 30, 2015); Rodman v.
 Rodman, SJC-11726 slip op.
 (January 30, 2015).
 The Massachusetts Supreme Judicial Court found that the retirement provision applies prospectively.

-Any person seeking a reduction or termination of a judgment before March 1, 2012 that orders alimony payments must show that has been a materially and substantial change in circumstances requiring a change in the duration of alimony.
-A material and substantial change in circumstances occurs when there is a change in circumstances that was not contemplated at the time the person was ordered to pay alimony and that person is unable to pay alimony at the same level.
+Any person seeking a reduction or termination of judgment before March 1, 2012, that orders alimony payments must show that has been a materially and substantial change in circumstances requiring a change in the duration of alimony.
+A material and substantial change in circumstances occur when there is a change in circumstances that was not contemplated at the time the person was ordered to pay alimony and that person is unable to pay alimony at the same level.

 In sum, the retirement provision of the Reform Act does not apply to alimony obligations agreed to or ordered by a Court before March 1, 2012.
 If you are the person paying or receiving alimony and you feel that the amount of alimony needs to be altered, contact a divorce attorney to help guide you through this complex issue.